kreamweb/Product-GTIN-EAN-UPC-ISBN-for-WooCommerce/readme.txt

 15. WooCommerce product structured data

 == Changelog ==
+= 1.1.0 - Released: 25 Oct, 2020 =
+*  New: Support for WordPress 5.5
+*  New: Support for WooCommerce 4.7
+*  Dev: New function wpm_get_code_gtin_by_product to get the GTIN code by product id or product

 = 1.0.9 - Released: 25 April, 2020 =
 *  New: Support for WooCommerce 4.1